 The Board also considered the services that may be provided by the Affiliated Sub-Advisers pursuant to the sub-advisory contracts, as well as the fees payable by Invesco Advisers to the Affiliated Sub-Advisers pursuant to the sub-advisory contracts.
 D. Economies of Scale and Breakpoints The Board considered the extent to which there may be economies of scale in the provision of advisory services to the Fund and the Invesco Funds, and the extent to which such economies of scale are shared with the Fund and the Invesco Funds.
-The Board considered that the Fund may benefit from economies of scale through contractual breakpoints in the Fund's advisory fee schedule, which generally operate to reduce the Fund's expense ratio as it grows in size.
+The Board considered that the Fund benefits from economies of scale through contractual breakpoints in the Fund's advisory fee schedule, which generally operate to reduce the Fund's expense ratio as it grows in size.
+The Board requested and received additional information from Invesco Advisers regarding the levels of the Fund's breakpoints in light of current assets.
 The Board noted that the Fund also shares in economies of scale through Invesco Advisers' ability to negotiate lower fee arrangements with third party service providers.
 The Board noted that the Fund may also benefit from economies of scale through initial fee setting, fee waivers and expense reimbursements, as well as Invesco Advisers' investment in its business, including investments in business infrastructure, technology and cybersecurity.

 E. Profitability and Financial Resources The Board reviewed information from Invesco Advisers concerning the costs of the advisory and other services that Invesco Advisers and its affiliates provide to the Fund and the Invesco Funds and the profitability of Invesco Advisers and its affiliates in providing these services in the aggregate and on an individual Fund-by-Fund basis.
 The Board considered the methodology used for calculating profitability and noted that such methodology had recently been reviewed and enhanced.
 The Board noted that Invesco Advisers continues to operate at a net profit from services Invesco Advisers and its affiliates provide to the Invesco Funds in the aggregate and to most Funds individually.
-The Board did not deem the level of profits realized by Invesco Advisers and its affiliates from providing such services to be excessive, given the nature, extent and guality of the services provided.
+The Board did not deem the level of profits realized by Invesco Advisers and its affiliates from providing such services to be excessive, given the nature, extent and quality of the services provided.
 The Board noted that Invesco Advisers provided information demonstrating that Invesco Advisers is financially sound and has the resources necessary to perform its obligations under the investment advisory agreement, and provided representations indicating that the Affiliated Sub-Advisers are financially sound and have the resources necessary to perform their obligations under the sub-advisory contracts.